 Allow the film to dry completely (usually 5-10 minutes).

 Place the transparency on your cutting mat, being careful not to smear the image or get fingerprints on the film.
 I found it helpful to gently place the transparency on the mat, then turn the mat over with the printed transparency resting on a clean sheet of paper.
-I then used my vinyl squeegee to burnish the mat on the reverse side, assuring proper adhesion of the transparency to the mat.
+I then used my vinyl squeegee to burnish the back of the mat until the transparency film was stuck down well.

 (A well-worn mat is the sign of a well-loved mat.
 Just sayin’.)